munachi03/enterprise_ransomware_investigation_splunk_siem/detections/splunk-detections.md

 ## Detection 2: Suspicious Execution of System-Named Binaries

 **Objective:** Surface any process execution whose filename matches a common Windows system binary (`osk.exe`, `explorer.exe`), so an analyst can manually check whether it ran from its legitimate location.
 Also flag any execution of `AdapterTroubleshooter.exe`, since this is not a real Windows utility.
-Its filename was invented by the malware to look legitimate, so any occurrence at all is worth investigating.
+Its filename was invented by the malware to look legitimate, so any occurrence of it at all is worth investigating.

 ```spl
 index=botsv1 sourcetype="XmlWinEventLog:Microsoft-Windows-Sysmon/Operational"